ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 | vCenter Server instance datastore | `vsanDatastore` | |
 | Pull Secret | | |
 | Public SSH Key| | |
-{: caption="Table 1.
-File parameters for install-config.yaml" caption-side="bottom"}
+{: caption="File parameters for install-config.yaml" caption-side="bottom"}
 {: #openshift-runbook-runbook-install-yaml-table}

 Using the following install-config.yaml file shown in the figure, update it using your deployment details from the [previous table](#openshift-runbook-runbook-install-yaml-table):